-15% WA#1 Trial Memorandum 25% WA#2 Appellate Brief 50% Final Project Final Project 10% Participation Class attendance and preparation, in-class participation, timely and successful completion of all assignments (graded, ungraded, oral, and written), active participation in small group discussions, use of office hours, preparation for any out-of-class meetings, and your professionalism.
-I may also consider participation as a factor for students who fall on the cusp between two grades.
+5% WA#1 Collaborative Memo in Support of a Trial Motion (Completion Points Only) 25% WA#2 Independent Memo in Support of a Trial Motion 10% WA#3 Robust Outline of Appellate Brief (Completion Points Only) 50% WA#4 Appellate Brief 10% Participation Class attendance and preparation, in-class participation, and engagement with small group both in- and out-of-class; timely and successful completion of all assignments (graded, ungraded, oral, and written), active participation in small group discussions, use of TA office hours, preparation for any outof-class meetings, and overall professionalism.
+I may also use participation to assist in determining a final grade for students who fall on the cusp between two grades.